THE BOTTOM LINE

 Fun fact: Magnolia bark is a great alternative to CBD!

 - Dose: 200 to 400 mg (Most studies use 2.3 to 0.9 mg/pound or 5 to 25 mg per kg)

-Taken from the root of a flowering plant called the Chinese Skullcap, baicalin is an active compound traditionally used to treat inflammation, blood pressure, and insomnia.
-It appears to have its calming effects due to its interaction with the GABA system.
-Research has found it may also increase slow-wave and REM sleep during the night, which can boost the restorative mechanism of sleep.
+Baicalin is an active compound taken from the root of a flowering plant called the Chinese Skullcap.
+It is used to treat inflammation, blood pressure, and insomnia.
+Its calming effects appear to be due to its interaction with the GABA system.
+Also, research has found it may also increase slow-wave and REM sleep during the night, which can boost the restorative mechanism of sleep.